 - G8.2.1 Each School will operate Module Assessment Boards for all modules assigned to that School.
-Membership will comprise the Dean/Head of School or nominee (Chair) and academic staff, including those from partner institutions, associated with the delivery of the modules.
-External examiners will act as specialist advisers to the Board. - G8.2.2 The quorum for Module Assessment Boards shall be the attendance of the Dean/Head of School or nominee (Chair) and an internal examiner able to report fully on all results for each module considered by the Board. - G8.2.3 Where a module runs solely at a Partner Institution, the University may delegate to the Partner Institution the operation of the Module Assessment Board. - G8.2.4 It is the responsibility of the Module Assessment Board to determine the mark/grade achieved by each student in individual modules and to make recommendations to the appropriate Course Board in relation to reassessment and compensation.
-In relation to modules assessed at the end of semester 1, the Module Board will determine when reassessment is required. - G8.2.5 Marks/grades determined by Module Assessment Boards shall not be subject to revision by other Boards.
+Membership will comprise the Head of School or nominee (Chair) and academic staff, including those from partner institutions, associated with the delivery of the modules.
+External examiners will act as specialist advisers to the Board. - G8.2.2 The quorum for Module Assessment Boards shall be the attendance of the Head of School or nominee (Chair) and an internal examiner able to report fully on all results for each module considered by the Board. - G8.2.3 Where a module runs solely at a Partner Institution, the University may delegate to the Partner Institution the operation of the Module Assessment Board. - G8.2.4 It is the responsibility of the Module Assessment Board to determine the mark/grade achieved by each student in individual modules and to make recommendations to the appropriate Course Assessment Board in relation to reassessment and compensation. - G8.2.5 Marks/grades determined by Module Assessment Boards shall not be subject to revision by other Boards.